Romania · tool

 Papanasi

-Fried or boiled doughnuts made from sweet cheese and flour, typically served warm with sour cream and fruit jam (often blueberry).
-This decadent dessert is a must-try for anyone with a sweet tooth.
+Fried or boiled doughnuts made from sweet cheese and flour, typically served warm with sour cream and fruit jam (often sour cherry or blueberry).
+A decadent and essential dessert.

 Mititei (Mici)

-Grilled skinless sausages made from a mixture of minced meats (beef, lamb, pork) seasoned with garlic, pepper, and other spices.
-They are a quintessential Romanian barbecue food, best enjoyed hot off the grill with mustard and a cold beer.
+Grilled skinless sausages made from a mix of ground meats (beef, lamb, pork) seasoned with garlic, black pepper, and other spices.
+Smoky, juicy, and perfect with mustard and a cold beer.

 Where locals eat — best neighborhoods